codenamexanz/ITBSpeedrunnerMod/README.md

 # ITBSpeedrunnerMod
 Speedrunner Mod for Inside the Backrooms.
-Moves lobby moth jelly and spawnpoints to ladder,  FOR WHEN PRACTICE MOD ALLOWED: also detects bad VHS/Hands spawns.
+Moves lobby moth jelly and spawnpoints to ladder, also combined with the practice mod to detect normally bad VHS/Clock hands spawns.

 ## Setup: